 - And certain types of leukemia.

-An autologous transplant requires your bone marrow requires your bone marrow free of disease and functioning properly.
+An autologous transplant requires your bone marrow free of disease and functioning properly.

 .1.3.
 SYNTHETIC TRANSPLANT:

-In a synthetic transplant, the stem cells would be taken from identical twin, if one were available.
+In a synthetic transplant, the stem cells would be taken from identical twins, if one were available.
 Their cells will then be transplanted to you after you receive a high dose of chemotherapy.

 - a.
 The type of cancer

 - b.
-If a match donor is available
+If a matching donor is available

 - c.
-Health status of both you and donor.
+Health status of both you and the donor.